TheNathanielWatkins/RL-Quadcopter-2/Lessons.md

 - Adding dropout layers doesn't seem to improve the learning (nor does it seem to hinder it), but it does seem to slightly speed up the processing.
 - Don't use the rewards variable in the learn function to calculate scores, as those values will be out of context from the current state of the episode.
 - If you want to run training for more than a few hundred episodes, you should increase the agent's `buffer_size` or else it may wander away from the optimal policy.
+- If you're getting `nan` values for the simulation and/or errors from the sim, your activation functions might be outputting actions outside the 0-900 acceptable range.
+Some activations scale the output differently from others.
+Either change your activation function back or scale the output from your model to account for this.
+- A simpler reward function is better.